 Enter your server details and credentials, and click Connect.

-After establishing a connection this way, you can work with the database: browse tables, execute queries, and manage data directly within the Data Explorer.
+After establishing a connection this way, you can work with the database: browse tables, execute queries, and manage data directly within Data Explorer.

 With dotConnect Universal, you can connect to any supported data source from Visual Studio directly and use a unified provider interface.